Loading...

 Key question: “How does this text speak to issues of justice, equality, and the liberation of the oppressed?”

-This historical event can serve as a powerful sermon illustration about the enduring nature of faith through history.
-Consider using it when preaching about faith, sacrifice.
+This historical event can serve as a powerful sermon illustration about the meaning of true sacrifice.
+Consider using it when preaching about sacrifice.

 This historical event can serve as a powerful sermon illustration about how God works through the events of history.
 Consider using it when preaching about history.